14H034160212/Qiming_genie_challenge/README.md

 Please clone the project using `git clone https://github.com/14H034160212/Qiming_genie_challenge.git`.

 ### Run the program
-After you clone your project, using your own openai api key and you can use `python openai_example.py` and `dotnet run` separately to run the project under `Qiming_genie_challenge/genie_challenge` folder and then you can interact the program and type question in natural langauge format if you want.
+After you clone your project, using your own openai api key and you can use either python version or C# version to ask question and conduct query separately to run the project under `Qiming_genie_challenge/genie_challenge` folder and then you can interact the program and type question in natural langauge format if you want.

+#### Python Version
+`python openai_example.py`

+#### C# Version
+`dotnet run`

 Here are some examples input and output include:
 ### Basic test cases